Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

 where $\bm{k}=(k_1, k_2)$ is the wave number, $\hat{u}(\bm{k})$ is the Fourier transform of velocity module and $\hat{u}^\ast(\bm{k})$ is its complex conjugate.

-To highlight the reconstruction performance as a function of the wave number, we also show the ratio between the reconstructed and the original spectra, $E(k)/E_\mathrm{true}(k)$ for the three different gap sizes on the second row of the same figure \ref{fig:Spectrum-sq_gap}.
-To compare higher-order statistical observables, in figure \ref{fig:Flatness-sq_gap} we show the flatness of the different fields,
+To highlight the reconstruction performance as a function of the wave number, we also show the ratio between the reconstructed and the original spectra, $E(k)/E^{(t)}(k)$ for the three different gap sizes on the second row of figure \ref{fig:Spectrum-sq_gap}.
+Figure \ref{fig:Flatness-sq_gap} plots the flatness of the reconstructed fields,